fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1d.md

 The component gets the event handler function from the _handleClick_ prop, and the text of the button from the _text_ prop.

-Using the <i>Button</i> component is simple, although we have to make sure that the we use the correct attribute names when passing props to the component.
+Using the <i>Button</i> component is simple, although we have to make sure that we use the correct attribute names when passing props to the component.

 ![](../../images/1/12e.png)